 - Company Pensions

 - General Investment Accounts

 There is some debate online surrounding property equity and whether it is an asset or not.
-Personally I feel that it’s an asset, as without it, there’d be additional cost for rent and the appreciation of the value is a benefit.
+Personally I feel that rental properties can be completely regarded as assets.
+Whereas personal properties are debatable.
+Without them, there’d be additional cost for rent and the appreciation of the value is a benefit.